pytchlang/pytch-webapp/doc/source/developer/testing.rst

 base URL for Cypress to use for testing can be overridden on the command line.
-For example, if you are using the provided :ref:`Docker-based mechanism for serving a deployment zipfile<testing_deployment_zipfile>`, then
+For example, if you are using the provided :ref:`Docker-based mechanism for serving a deployment zipfile<testing_deployment_zipfile>`, then a command along the lines of

 .. code-block:: shell

-   CYPRESS_BASE_URL=http://localhost:5888/beta/build-20201123084118Z/app ./node_modules/.bin/cypress open
+   CYPRESS_BASE_URL=http://localhost:5888/beta/g112233445566/app/ ./node_modules/.bin/cypress open

-will launch the interactive Cypress UI, or
+will launch the interactive Cypress UI, and

 .. code-block:: shell

-   CYPRESS_BASE_URL=http://localhost:5888/beta/build-20201123084118Z/app ./node_modules/.bin/cypress run
+   CYPRESS_BASE_URL=http://localhost:5888/beta/g112233445566/app/ ./node_modules/.bin/cypress run

 will run the Cypress tests in headless mode from the command line.

+For copy/paste convenience, these command-lines are written to stdout by the ``serve-zipfile.sh`` script, as outlined in the documentation for the :ref:`Docker-based mechanism for serving a deployment zipfile<testing_deployment_zipfile>`.